 Running Tests With a Pipeline Script

-This guide contains instructions for using the BitBar Run-in-Cloud plugin from a Pipeline script (Jenkinsfile).
-For instructions on how to use the UI build step in the same plugin, see Running Tests via the Jenkins Plugin UI.
+This guide provides detailed instructions on utilizing the BitBar Run-in-Cloud plugin within a Pipeline script (Jenkinsfile).
+For guidance on utilizing the UI build step within the same plugin, refer to Running Tests via the Jenkins Plugin UI.

-Before you can use the Pipeline plugin, you need to save your BitBar Cloud login details into Jenkins.
-To do this, from the Jenkins main page:
+Before you begin using the Pipeline plugin, it's essential to integrate your BitBar API key into Jenkins.
+To accomplish this, navigate to the Jenkins main page and follow these steps:

 1. Navigate to Credentials > System > Global credentials > Add Credentials.

-2. Select Username with password from the Kind dropdown.
+2. Select BitBar API key from the Kind dropdown.

 Credentials setup

-There is a convenient Jenkins pipeline syntax generator similar to the one that is used in the Jenkins Freestyle project:
+There is a convenient Jenkins Pipeline Snippet Generator similar to the one that is used in the Jenkins Freestyle Project:

 1. Create New Item.
 Choose Pipeline.